-In the course of the budgetary process tariffs are calculated at levels that will produce the income required to cover costs for a financial year or to reach the required surplus.
-Any changes in tariff structures and the level of tariffs during the course of a financial year, will impact on income.
-The amendment of tariff structures during a financial year should therefore take into account the effect thereof on the budget.

-In order to regulate such amendments and to prevent a drastic impact on the budget, the following rules must be applied:

-- a) The Council must consider and approve/not approve all requests for amendments. - b) Request for amendments must be accompanied by detailed calculations and estimates of the impact thereof on the budget.
-Such calculations should furthermore take into account all the relevant factors and be backed by data and projections over reasonable period.
-Such impacts must be verified by the department of the Manager: Financial Services

-- c) The Council may approve only amendments that can be accommodated in such a way that it will not have a detrimental effect on the operating budget. - d) Any amendment to tariff structures, in respect of trading and economic services, that may impose a drastic impact on the present budget may only be considered for the next financial year and should form part of a new budgetary process.
+- (a) In the course of the budgetary process tariffs are calculated at levels that will produce the income required to cover costs for a financial year or to reach the required surplus. - (b) Any changes in tariff structures and the level of tariffs during the course of a financial year, will impact on income. - (c) The amendment of tariff structures during a financial year should therefore take into account the effect thereof on the budget. - (d) In order to regulate such amendments and to prevent a drastic impact on the budget, the following rules must be applied: - (i) The Council must consider and approve/not approve all requests for amendments. - (ii) Request for amendments must be accompanied by detailed calculations and estimates of the impact thereof on the budget.
+Such calculations should furthermore take into account all the relevant factors and be backed by data and projections over reasonable period. - (iii) Such impacts must be verified by the department of the Manager: Financial Services - (iv) The Council may approve only amendments that can be accommodated in such a way that it will not have a detrimental effect on the operating budget. - (v) Any amendment to tariff structures, in respect of trading and economic services, that may impose a drastic impact on the present budget may only be considered for the next financial year and should form part of a new budgetary process.

-10.10 Zoning and Usage for Rates Purposes
+(8) Zoning and Usage for Rates Purposes

-The rates tariff on a property will be applicable for the zoning or usage of a property.
-Therefor, if a property is zoned or used as business, the business tariff will apply.
+- (a) The rates tariff on a property will be applicable for the zoning or usage of a property. - (b) Therefore, if a property is zoned or used as business, the business tariff will apply.

-10.11 Responsibility for payment of accounts
+(9) Responsibility for payment of accounts

-The owner will be liable for payment of rates and sewerage fees.
-The occupier will be liable for the water, electricity and refuse removal services in all circumstances.

-If a occupier does not pay the account, the owner stays responsible for the account.
+- (a) The owner will be liable for payment of rates and sewerage fees. - (b) The occupier will be liable for the water, electricity and refuse removal services in all circumstances. - (c) If a occupier does not pay the account, the owner stays responsible for the account.